 A compact Colorado form with scarlet flowers.
 Spination varies.
 4 inches high by several feet wide.
 Thrives to zone 4.
 Sold in 2.5 inch pot.

 A rare subspecies of viridiflorus and sometimes grouped under chloranthus.
-Spines are bright gold and flowers are yellow to gold accompanied by caramel stripes at times.
+Spines are bright gold and flowers are yellow to gold-green accompanied by caramel stripes at times.
 Dry fruits.
-4"H x 6"W. Hardy to zone 3.
+4"H x 6"W. Hardy to zone 4.
 Great in rock gardens and troughs.
 Limited availability!
 NEW !
 This can be grown as a windowsill houseplant also!

 I would have to say that this plant from Don Campbell in Grand Junction, CO took my breath away when I first saw it.
 The enormous pads covered with short spines sport big, gorgeous, watermelon colored flowers in June.
 Slender, reddish fruit in September.
 Thought to be a John Cipra hybrid.
 12" high by 60" wide.
 Thrives through zone 5.
 Sold as un...